Raymi306/personal-site/content/tutorials/python/11_first_projects.md

 ## Making a game

-You should have the tools to make yourself a guessing game now.
-You may want to give it a go yourself, and then compare it to the sample below:
+You should have the tools to make a guessing game now.
+You may want to give it a go yourself first, and then compare it to the sample below:

 {{ codeblock(fn="guessing_game", lc="py") }}

 ## Command Line Arguments

 You can use command line arguments to pass values into a program when it starts.
 This is similar to passing an argument into a function.

-Assuming your program is called hello.py,
+Assuming your program is called hello.py:

 ```
 python3 hello.py foobarbaz